Skip to Main Content

 Citation Tracing

-• Review the References or Works Cited list of Turner's article.
-These articles can show how Turner developed ideas and which older articles influenced them.
+• Backward searching: Review the References or Works Cited list.
+These articles can show how the author developed their ideas and which older articles influenced them.

-• Review newer articles that developed or built on Turner's ideas.
-This is sometimes called "cited by" searching because you are finding newer articles that cited Turner's work.
+• Forward searching: Review newer articles that developed or built on the author's ideas.
+With "cited by" searching you are finding newer articles that cited that work.

 As you search, try to select the most impactful sources by looking at factors such as: